hackclub/some-assembly-required/guide/writing-code/instructions/stack.md

 ---

+<br />

 If this is overwhelming, that's totally OK!
 I am still overwhelmed by it.
 That being said, you don't have to memorize or even know any of these conventions to write assembly.
 These are just good things to keep in mind if you're writing larger assembly programs, or you're collaborating with other people on writing assembly.
 When I was learning, I just used whatever registers I wanted, which is totally valid for you to do as well!

----

-<br />

-> #### Sidenote:
->
-> Ever heard of a stack overflow?
-Or perhaps [stackoverflow.com](https://stackoverflow.com/)?
-It's named after this stack right here!
-You don't need to know this for the purposes of this guide, but while we're here, an overflow can happen for many reasons.
-One reason could be caused by accidentally writing an infinite loop, where we have a loop somewhere that never gets exited, and let's say that loop adds things onto the stack.
-Eventually, our stack runs out of room, and bam!
-Stack overflow error.

 <br />